keharaw/Gayta-Science/index.md

 The graph displayed above showcases the variations in the volume of tweets regarding LGBTQ+ and the World Cup over our time period.
 The fluctuations of tweets seem to coincide with major news events and when matches are played.
 For example, the spike on the 10th of December is related to the death of American journalist Grant Wahl who was reporting in Qatar.
 We have some missing data since we did not pull tweets exactly seven days apart.
 Despite this limitation, we still have a substantial sample of tweets from which to carry out a comprehensive analysis.

 At a later stage, we pulled World Cup only tweets for a comparison group.
-Due to timout requests from the Twitter API, we were not able to get all the tweets relevant from the last seven days.
+Due to timeout requests from the Twitter API, we were not able to get all the tweets relevant from the last seven days.
 Owing to the popularity of the World Cup, all 29,889 tweets were posted on the same day.
 Despite this apparent limitation, we do not anticipate any significant impact on our analysis.
 Our focus is on comparing the language and topics that emerge in tweets about the LGBTQ+ community and the World Cup, rather than changes over time.

 #### Language